What and why?

 Who should attend?

-It is our ambition to engage the most influential families internationally to build a leading forum for change which benefits from wide diversity of perspective and experience.
+Our ambition is to engage the most impact-focused families internationally to build a leading forum for change which benefits from wide diversity of perspective and experience.

 In addition, all participants must: